The Internet Is Ripe With In-Browser Miners and It's Getting Worse Each Day - Slashdot

 Re: (Score:2)

 I hole-hardedly agree, but allow me to play doubles advocate here for a moment.
 For all intensive purposes I think you are wrong.
 In an age where false morals are a diamond dozen, true virtues are a blessing in the skies.
 We often put our false morality on a petal stool like a bunch of pre-Madonnas, but you all seem to be taking something very valuable for granite.
 So I ask of you to mustard up all the strength you can because it is a doggy dog world out there.
-Although there is some merit to what you are s
+Although there is some merit to what you are saying it seems like you have a huge ship on your shoulder.
+In your argument you seem to throw everything in but the kids Nsync, and even though you are having a feel day with this I am here to bring you back into reality.
+I have a sick sense when it comes to these types of things.
+It is almost spooky, because I cannot turn a blonde eye to these glaring flaws in your rhetoric.
+I have zero taller ants when it comes to people spouting out hate in the name of moral righteousness.
+You just need to remember what comes around is all around, and when supply and command fails you will be the first to go.
+Make my words, when you get down to brass stacks it doesn't take rocket appliances to get two birds stoned at once.
+It's clear who makes the pants in this relationship, and sometimes you just have to swallow your prize and accept the facts.
+You might have to come to this conclusion through denial and error but I swear on my mother's mating name that when you put the petal to the medal you will pass with flying carpets like it’s a peach of cake.

+Yep, a bonified editor would see it didn't jive, and just fix it.

-Possible fix (Score:3, Interesting)
+Possible fix (Score:5, Interesting)

 Ideally a way to enable/disable per site so that sites that ask permission can be granted on a case-by-case basis.